Registering Rocky Linux Clients

 Traditional clients are not available on Rocky Linux.
 Rocky Linux clients are only supported as Salt clients.

-• For supported products, see the support table and the release notes
+• For supported products, see the release notes and the support table at Supported Rocky Linux Features.

 Registering Rocky Linux clients to SUSE Manager is tested with the default SELinux configuration of enforcing with a targeted policy.
 You do not need to disable SELinux to register Rocky Linux clients to SUSE Manager.